-The Issuer has in place internal policies as well as arrangement of regular compliance training and testing for its staff in the areas of anti-corruption, anti-money laundering, counter-terrorist financing and sanctions, privacy and information security, anti-fraud and whistleblowing and competition matters to ensure it conducts its business and operations with high standards of ethics, honesty and integrity and in accordance with applicable laws and regulations.
+The Issuer has in place internal policies as well as arrangement of regular compliance testing for its staff in the areas of anti-corruption, anti-money laundering, counter-terrorist financing and economic sanctions, privacy and information security, anti-fraud and whistleblowing and competition matters to ensure it conducts its business and operations with high standards of ethics, honesty and integrity and in accordance with applicable laws and regulations.
+It also arranges for and supports compliance training for its staff in these areas.